Joe-Spencer/fusion-kcl-export/README.md

 ### Batch Processing

+1. Open any design file in your Fusion 360 project
-1. Click the **Batch Export to KCL** button in the toolbar
+2. Click the **Batch Export to KCL** button in the toolbar
-2. In the dialog:
+3. In the dialog:
-   - Click **Browse Folder...** to select the project folder containing .f3d files
    - Click **Browse Output...** to select the output folder for KCL files
    - Monitor progress in the progress text box
    - Click **OK** to start batch processing
+4. The tool will automatically:
+   - Find the project folder of your currently open design
+   - Export ALL .f3d files in that folder (including the current one)
+   - Save each as a .kcl file in your output folder

 ## KCL Output Format

-The add-in exports designs to proper KCL (KittyCAD Language) format with functional programming syntax:
+The add-in exports designs to clean, readable KCL (KittyCAD Language) format with functional programming syntax:

 ```kcl
 // Generated from Fusion 360